mmed-hajnasr/MmedOs/README.md

 <div align="center">

-## MmedOs 🟰 Best NixOs config (for me personnally)
+## MmedOs

-Mmed is my personal reproducible configuration on any NixOS system.
-This includes scripts, applications, config files, and more.
+MmedOs is my personal reproducible configuration for my NixOS system.
+This includes scripts, config files and more. this system is charactarized by a dynamic theme using base16 color scheme.

 **Inspiration for the file structure [here](https://gitlab.com/Zaney/zaneyos).**